Find out how malaria is treated

 Your doctor may end up giving you a combination of antimalarials, in the form of tablets or capsules.
 In more serious cases, malaria is treated through an intravenous drip in hospital.

-The most dangerous malaria parasite is called P. falciparum.
+The most dangerous malaria parasite is called p. falciparum.
 If you have contracted this type of malaria you will usually need to stay in a hospital for your treatment and to monitor your condition carefully.

 For pregnant women, malaria can be far more dangerous.
 The disease can lead to serious complications for both mother and baby.
 For this reason, pregnant women are strongly advised to avoid malaria zones when travelling.

-If you are pregnant and you have to travel through a malaria zone, you need to be extra careful to avoid mosquito bites.
+If you are pregnant and you must travel through a malaria zone, you need to be extra careful to avoid mosquito bites.
 It’s also very important that you take the recommended antimalarials after an individual risk assessment by a travel health professional.
 Different drugs may be appropriate depending on your destination, medical history and stage of pregnancy.

 Swift treatment of malaria is not always possible for travellers who become infected whilst abroad.

-If you think you will be travelling through a high risk malaria area and will be over 24hours from medical treatment, you should consider obtaining standby emergency malaria treatment.
+If you think you will be travelling through a high-risk malaria area and will be over 24 hours from medical treatment, you should consider obtaining standby emergency malaria treatment.